ahishsujay/rna_seq/README.md

 ```

 ## Requirements:
 1. [Kallisto](https://pachterlab.github.io/kallisto).
-Alternatively, `conda install kallisto`
+Alternatively, `conda install kallisto` if conda is installed.
 2. [HISAT2](http://daehwankimlab.github.io/hisat2/).
+3. Reference index:
-3. [Transcriptome index](https://github.com/pachterlab/kallisto-transcriptome-indices/releases) for *Homo sapiens* if Kallisto is used.
+  - [Transcriptome index](https://github.com/pachterlab/kallisto-transcriptome-indices/releases) for *Homo sapiens* if Kallisto is used.
 Alternatively, index file can also be built using `kallisto index`.
-4. [Genome Index](http://daehwankimlab.github.io/hisat2/download/#index) for *Homo sapiens* if HISAT2  is used.
+  - [Genome Index](http://daehwankimlab.github.io/hisat2/download/#index) for *Homo sapiens* if HISAT2  is used.
 Alternatively, index file can also be built using `hisat2-build`.

 ## Arguments:
 `-a | --aligner-to-use`: Specify `1` if you want to use Kallisto or `2` if you want to use HISAT2.
 DEFAULT: Kallisto<br/>